 Legal separation is a legal alternative to divorce (dissolution).
-There are many moral or legal reasons why a legal separation may be a positive result.
-The court’s jurisdiction in a legal separation matter is the same as in a divorce matter, meaning that the court may divide property and debts, determine child custody and support, and make orders relating to future support or restraint.
-The main difference is that upon a decree of legal separation the parties remain legally married while at the conclusion of a dissolution matter the marriage is dissolved.
+There are many moral and legal reasons a person may choose separation over divorce.
+The court’s jurisdiction in a legal separation matter is the same as it is in a divorce matter, meaning that the court may divide property and debts, determine child custody and support, and make orders related to future support or restraint.
+The main difference is that upon a decree of legal separation, the parties remain legally married, whereas at the conclusion of a dissolution matter, the marriage is dissolved.

 Retaining the marital relationship for legal purposes may have important effects on health insurance, inheritance, or religious issues.
 The continuation of a legal separation is also determined by the law.
 Six months after a legal separation has been formalized either party may bring a motion before the court to have the separation converted into a formal divorce.
 The decision to seek legal separation in lieu of dissolution should take these concerns into account.